 How to Stop Dogs Eating Plants

-Below are 5 easy ways you can stop your dog from eating your plants.
-We’ve provided a variety of options to suit varying budgets, living arrangements and options available.
+Below are five easy ways to stop your dog from eating your plants.
+We've provided various options to suit varying budgets, living arrangements and options available.

-If you think boredom is a factor, you’ll need to be consistent in tiring your dog out to use up some of that pent up energy.
+If you think boredom is a factor, you'll need to be consistent in exercising your dog and releasing all their daily energy.

-We recommend going for a walk before you lock them outside near any plants.
-If you can, let them socialise with other dogs or take them to the beach.
+You can take your dog out for a walk, play a game of fetch or let them run around in a dog park.
+Taking them to the dog park also allows them to socialise with other dogs.
 These activities are exhausting and mean your dog will be snoozing to recover for the rest of the day.

-Plus, they’ll be happy to have some snacks during the day, the key is to lessen their meals to compensate for all the treats they get.
+The dog puzzles usually have treats for them, so they'll be happy to have some snacks during the day.
+The key is to lessen their meals to compensate for all their treats.